The aims of this website are:

 1. PENSIONS

-My views on pensions derive from my chequered employment history.
+My views on pensions derive, in part at least, from my chequered employment history.

 In 1967, aged 17, I joined Irish Life Assurance Company as an actuarial trainee.
-It was a permanent pensionable job, but the prospect of a 'defined benefit' pension of two-thirds of salary from age 65, which I would attain in November 2014, was not the top priority for this 17-year old.
-After finishing the actuarial exams, I moved job, then moved again, and again, and again, and again, eventually setting up my own business.
-Things worked out well in the end, but the promise of a generous pension of two-thirds of salary was a casualty along the way.
-As far as pensions were concerned, I was left to fend - and to fund - for myself.
+It was a 'permanent pensionable' job, but the prospect of a 'defined benefit' (DB) pension from age 65 was not the top priority for this 17-year old.
+After finishing the actuarial exams, I moved jobs, then moved again, and again, many times, eventually setting up my own business.
+Things worked out well in the end, but the promise of a generous DB pension was a casualty along the way.
+As far as pensions were concerned, I had to fend - and to fund - for myself.

-Now past my 70th birthday, financial security in retirement is no longer a worry.
-I realise that I'm lucky though in having a solid background in finance that helped me navigate successfully the world of defined contribution ("DC") pensions.
-Most aren't so lucky.
+Now well into my seventies, financial security is no longer a worry.
+I realise that I am lucky though in having a solid background in finance that has helped me navigate successfully the world of defined contribution ("DC") pensions.
+Most are not so lucky.

 The "pensions" tab of this site sets out how I am trying to apply the lessons from my own experience to help others achieve income security in retirement.